2025 EARLY BIRD SALE NOW ON!

 What makes her tick?
 Enabling people to live adventure-rich lives while positively impacting and empowering local communities around the world, generating sustainable opportunities for both the host, guides, community, and the environment.

 Teahouses will provide cold water free of charge; however, it will need to be treated to enable you to drink it.
 Please read the drinking water FAQ for our advice.
-Other extra costs to be considered are:
+Other extra costs in the teahouses to be considered are:

 • Shower: $2-$4